apache/druid/integration-tests-ex/docs/backward-compatibility-tests.md

 #### Implementation
 In this test group, the docker compose cluster is launched with services on different versions.
 The docker image for the previous version is built by downloading the previous version druid tar.
-Currently, the upgrade phase where Coordinator and Overlord is on the previous version is tested.
+Currently, the case where Coordinator and Overlord is on the previous version is tested.

 #### Test coverage
 Existing